 Training in basic principles and techniques of discussion, including participation in panel discussions, problem-solving committees, and symposiums and skill development in agenda preparation, group leadership, and individual speaking.
 Emphasis on efficiency of group process and meaningful communication, as they apply to business and community group action, are stressed.

 142 Advanced Group Communication

 Prerequisite: Speech 141.

-Continuation of Speech 141.
+Lecture: 3 hours per week Continuation of Speech 141

 246AB Special Studies in Communication 1 Unit